TongZhou1210/yatzy/README.md

-# 🎲 Yatzy Game – Lab05
+# 🎲 Yatzy – Single-Player Game

-## 📌 Overview
-This is a **single-player version** of Yatzy designed as a self-challenge game to achieve the highest possible score.
-Players roll five dice and fill in categories on the scorecard.
-The game is based on both luck and strategy, requiring the player to decide wisely which category to score after each roll.
+CST3106 Assignment 1

+A modular, browser-based single-player implementation of **Yatzy (Yahtzee)** built using **HTML, CSS, and JavaScript ES Modules**.
+The player rolls dice, holds selected dice between rolls, and fills in 13 scoring categories to achieve the highest score possible.
 ---

+## 🚀 How to Run
+Right-click index.html → Open in Browser or use the built-in HTTP Server.

 ## 📖 Game Rules